SorcererChiragsingh/WishBasket/README.md

 </h2>

 <p>
-A full-stack, fully responsive e-commerce website using Next.js 14, Tailwind CSS, Firebase, Stripe, and Algolia.
+A full-stack, fully responsive e-commerce website using Next.js, Tailwind CSS, Firebase for(Firestore, Authentication), Stripe, and Algolia.
 </p>

 <a href="" target="_blank"><strong>➥ Live Demo</strong></a>